Board Members

 Currently, she remains part of the McMaster Autism Research Team where her interests are Clinical Practice, Epidemiology and Statistical Modeling, Knowledge Translation & Exchange, and Social Science Research.
 She continues to volunteer in the children’s programs at Wellwood Resource Centre of Hamilton.
 She coordinates The Kyle Hoult Memorial Food Drive each year to benefit Neighbour to Neighbour.

-Lorraine looks forward to supporting the incredible work being done at Neighbour to Neighbour as a Board Member.
+Lorraine looks forward to supporting the incredible work being done at Neighbour 2 Neighbour as a Board Member.

 George Kalacherry